 Make Sure Your Broker Has Access to Several Modes of Transportation

 As a shipper, it is ultimately up to you to make sure that your cargo gets to the destination on time.
 Relying on one mode of transportation can compromise this.
-There are always delays, setbacks, and unforeseen circumstances, look for a broker that has access to several modes of transportation in order to circumvent this issue.
+There are always delays, setbacks, and unforeseen circumstances, look for a broker that has access to several modes of transportation in order to circumvent any transportation risks.

 Consider Excess Cargo Insurance